A Unified LLM-Adaptable Framework for Cold-Start Cognitive Diagnosis: Abstract

 \section{Abstract}

-Cognitive Diagnosis (CD) has become a critical task in AI-empowered education, supporting personalized learning by accurately assessing students' cognitive states.
-However, traditional CD models often struggle in cold-start scenarios due to the lack of student-exercise interaction data.
-Recent NLP-based approaches leveraging pre-trained language models (PLMs) have shown promise by utilizing textual features but fail to fully bridge the gap between semantic understanding and cognitive profiling.
-In this work, we propose \textbf{L}anguage \textbf{M}odels as Zeroshot \textbf{C}ognitive \textbf{D}iagnosis Learners (LMCD), a novel framework designed to handle cold-start challenges by harnessing large language models (LLMs).
-LMCD operates via two primary phases: (1) Knowledge Diffusion, where LLMs generate enriched contents of exercises and knowledge concepts (KCs), establishing stronger semantic links; and (2) Semantic-Cognitive Fusion, where LLMs employ causal attention mechanisms to integrate textual information and student cognitive states, creating comprehensive profiles for both students and exercises.
-These representations are efficiently trained with off-the-shelf CD models.
+Cognitive Diagnosis has become a critical task in AI-empowered education, supporting personalized learning by accurately assessing students' cognitive states.
+However, traditional cognitive diagnosis models (CDMs) often struggle in cold-start scenarios due to the lack of student-exercise interaction data.
+Recent NLP-based approaches leveraging pre-trained language models (PLMs) have shown promise by utilizing textual features, but they fail to fully bridge the gap between semantic understanding and cognitive profiling.
+To address this limitation, we propose \textbf{L}anguage \textbf{M}odel-based \textbf{C}ognitive \textbf{D}iagnosis (LMCD), a unified, LLM-adaptable framework designed to tackle cold-start challenges by harnessing the advanced capabilities of large language models (LLMs).
+LMCD operates via two primary phases: (1) Knowledge Diffusion, where LLMs generate enriched content for exercises and knowledge concepts (KCs) to establish stronger semantic links; and (2) Semantic-Cognitive Fusion, which leverages LLMs to deeply integrate textual information with student cognitive states.
+By unifying the semantic and cognitive spaces, LMCD creates comprehensive representations that serve as a plug-and-play enhancement for various off-the-shelf CDMs.
 Experiments on two real-world datasets demonstrate that LMCD significantly outperforms state-of-the-art methods in both exercise-cold and domain-cold settings.
-The code is publicly available at \url{https://github.com/TAL-auroraX/LMCD}